 Revisions:

 Rev 0: Initial version of the document.

+Rev 1: Include a clarification text of the TA field in the HE NDP Announcement frame.

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGax Draft.
 This introduction is not part of the adopted material.